How to Protect Your Small Business Against Cybersecurity Risks

 While there are many different tools and tactics hackers use to breach small businesses, some are more commonly used than others.
 Some of the top threats small businesses should be on the lookout for include social engineering, phishing, viruses, and malware.

-Social engineering
+Social Engineering

-Social engineering refers to when a hacker tries to manipulate someone into revealing sensitive information by pretending to be a person or organization the target can trust.
+Social engineering refers to when a hacker tries to manipulate someone into revealing sensitive information by pretending to be a person or organization that the target can trust.
 Attackers often use the following scare tactics.

 Phishing